catseye/Lariat/README.md

                     contains_j(t')
         )

+### Example 2

-Next: What if we want to get the set of free variables present in a lambda term?
+What if we want to get the set of free variables present in a lambda term?
 We ought to be able to do this, and yet, it's difficult unless we know of a name that we are certain will not be among the names used by the free variables.